-Last week during a dinner meeting with my two Connect Alliance business partners, many of these points were reinforced within various different contexts.
-Our conversation also highlighted an oddity that continues to be evident – the high levels of consistency in the need for change, themes and discussions, no matter the person, industry or organisation.
+Recent conversations have highlighted the similarities in what employees want from leaders.
+Consistency in the need for change, themes and discussions, no matter the person, industry or organisation is prominent.
 I have been speaking about similar themes and topics with various people.
 Different discussions, different people, same inputs and outcomes!
 It is in moments such as these that I reflect on what matters most to my clients and customers.

 The key leadership challenges across industries are remarkably consistent.

 Although referencing a survey incorporating employees from the U.S. a recent HBR Interact/Harris poll highlighted some of the existing challenges related to communication and leadership.
 None of these work in isolation or silos, with one or more issues/traits influencing at least one other.
 In their entirety they create a powerful ‘check-list’ of skills and potential actions that can make any of us more effective in communicating and ultimately becoming a more informed and influential leader.

 Employees called out the kind of management offenses that point to a striking lack of emotional intelligence among business leaders, including micromanaging, bullying, narcissism, indecisiveness, and more.
 In rank order, the following were the top communication issues people said were preventing business leaders from being effective (1):